PasulolCore/TLC-in-space/README.md

-# TLCS - Thai Liquid Crystal in Space Research Platform
+# TLC - Thai Liquid Crystal in Space Research Platform

 This project is a collaborative research platform between Kasetsart University and NASA, focusing on liquid crystal science in microgravity.